Rachel Cook Leaves Little To The Imagination In Racy Cutout Bikini & Flaunts Girly Pigtails

 "God, you're beautiful.
 Seriously, like what the hell?" one fan raved.

-“You are the most beautiful.
-You set the standard for women,” they raved.
+"You are the most beautiful.
+You set the standard for women," a second admirer raved.

 Another jested and proposed to her.